falue/waldo/docs/docs.md

     MISO: 6
     MOSI: 12
 numpad: true      # Set to true if you use USB keyboard to play tracks instead of Rigby
-autostart: true   # Set to false if you dont want anything to on startup.
+autostart: true   # Set to false if you dont want anything to start on startup.
                   # ^Set to true if you want to start remote.py, shutdown_button.py and numpad_listener.py to start on RasPi startup
                   # ^Set to integer number of defined button to start any track on startup